Borrowed Bites

 Ingredients for lemon curd coffee cake

-- Lemon Curd: Take store-bought or homemade lemon curd and spread it evenly across the surface of the batter.
+• Lemon Curd: Take store-bought or our microwave lemon curd recipe and spread it evenly across the surface of the batter.
 If you use store-bought lemon curd it might be easier to spread if it is warmed a little bit first.
 My favorite brands are Dickinson's and Trader Joes.

 How to make lemon curd coffee cake